When you purchase through links on our site, we may earn a commission. Here’s how it works.

-We plan to try again each year, but sadly, in recent years, we have not been awarded tickets via the lottery.
-Our first try in 2013 led us to the next best option – queuing.
+We put our name in the hat for the ballot every year, but sadly, we have yet to be awarded tickets.
+Our first try in 2013 led us to the next best option – queuing (more on that below).

-Step One: Create A New Account With MyWimbledon
+Step 1: Create A New Account With myWIMBLEDON

 If you have registered, you should receive an email letting you know when it is time to complete the application for the public ballot.
 However, if you miss the email, you can always log in to MyWimbeldon.com during the month of November to complete your application form.

 - You must have an email address that will be active throughout the tournament year.

 - Only one application per household is admissible.

 - Tickets will be required to be picked up on the day of the event at the All England Lawn Club and are non-transferable.

 - You cannot pick which date or event your ballot tickets will be for, so flexibility is key for this option.

 History Of The Public Ballot